1coderookie/KobraGoNeoInsights/docs/hardware/other.md

 ??? tip "Boxed Spool Holder"

     If you'd use a box with a lid which closes really well (best would be this kind of plastic box with the silicone sealing in the lid) and put a bag of desiccant in the box as well, you could also can keep the filament dry and dust-free.
     Just print yourself one of those ball bearing spool holders where you place the spool onto, drill a hole in the side of the box and feed the filament through.
 Then place it next to the printer or onto a shelf above it and you're good.
     Putting one of these cheap digital hygrometers in the box as well helps keeping an eye on the actual humidity inside of the box.

     I personally used a cakebox with a lid which I mounted to an adjustable construction to the wall (cuz I couldn't get my hands on a decent box and ran across that cheap cakebox, so I couldn't resist).
 The spool itself is held by a bolt with some ball bearing spool holder.
     Of course I put a bag of desiccant and a cheap hygrometer in there as well.
+    This solution isn't as air-tight as a box with a silicone sealed lid, but it does the job in my room fine.
+Plus, it keeps dust and my cats away from the filament as well.

     ![Cakebox holder front](../assets/images/cakebox-holder_front_web.jpg)